 If there is immediate danger, call 999.

-Radicalisation means someone is being encouraged to develop extreme views or beliefs in support of terrorist groups and activities.
+Radicalisation can happen when a person develops extreme views or beliefs that support terrorist groups or activities.

 Prevent is run locally by experts who understand the risks and issues in their area, and how best to support their communities.
 These experts include local authorities, the police, charities and community organisations.